marcotallone/deep-learning-project/README.md

 ### Classification Models

+In the following table a summary of the performance metrics measured for the classification models at the end of their training is presented.
+The metrics are calculated on both the training and test sets and are averaged over the entire dataset.
+The metrics considered are:

+- **Loss**: the average loss
+- **Accuracy**: the average accuracy
+- **Confidence**: the average confidence in the most probable prediction: basically the average of the maximum value of the softmax output at each prediction

 | Net | Training Loss | Training accuracy | Training confidence | Test accuracy | Test confidence |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | Custom Net | 3.6 E-03 | 1.0 | 1.0 | 0.99 | 1.0 |